-In response to the passage of SB 608 (2019), the Oregon Department of Administrative Services today published the current annual maximum rent increase allowed in 2019.
-The DAS Office of Economic Analysis has calculated the percentage as 10.3%.
+The Oregon Department of Administrative Services today published the annual maximum rent increase allowed by statute for calendar year 2020.
+The DAS Office of Economic Analysis has calculated the maximum percentage as 9.9%.

-SB 608 requires DAS to calculate and post to its website, by September 30 of each year, the maximum annual rent increase percentage allowed by statute for the following calendar year.
-Because SB 608 has taken effect, it was necessary to calculate the percentage for the current calendar year.
-Per SB 608, OEA calculates this amount as 7% plus the Consumer Price Index for All Urban Consumers, West Region (All Items), as most recently published by the Bureau of Labor Statistics.
+Following the passage of SB 608 in the 2019 legislative session, Oregon law requires DAS to calculate and post to its website, by September 30 of each year, the maximum annual rent increase percentage allowed by statute for the following calendar year.
+Per statute, OEA calculates this amount as 7% plus the Consumer Price Index for All Urban Consumers, West Region (All Items), as most recently published by the Bureau of Labor Statistics.

-The maximum allowable rent increase for the 2019 calendar year is 10.3%.
-DAS will calculate and post the percentage for the 2020 calendar year by Sept.
-30, 2019.
+The allowable rent increase percentage for the 2020 calendar year is 9.9%.
+DAS will calculate and post the percentage for the 2021 calendar year by Sept.
+30, 2020.

 Information about the maximum annual rent increase percentage, as well as the provisions of ORS 90.323 and 90.600 (statutes governing rent increases), can be found on the OEA website at the link below.

 For information on the new law, please see the full text of SB 608 at the link below.
 DAS does not provide legal advice regarding other provisions of SB 608.

 OEA website with maximum annual rent increase information: https://www.oregon.gov/das/OEA/Pages/Rent-stabilization.aspx

 Full text of SB 608: https://olis.leg.state.or.us/liz/2019R1/Downloads/MeasureDocument/SB608/Enrolled